1. How IRS collects your personal information?

 We collect personal information (including sensitive information) directly from you through your use of the Website and when you contact us by email, telephone, in person or otherwise in connection with our services, functions or activities.

-What kinds of personal information does IRS collect and hold?
+2. What kinds of personal information and sensitive information do we collect about you?

-The kinds of personal information that IRS may collect and may hold include contact details (including name, address, mobile number, email address), employment history, date of birth, driver’s license number, details of insurance claims, details of third parties involved in claims, and other information that is relevant to its functions or activities.
+The kinds of personal information that we collect about you includes your contact details, employment history, date of birth, driver’s license number, details of insurance claims, as a third party involved in any claim, and other information that is relevant to our functions or activities.